segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/desk/index.md

 ## Components

-The Desk.com source is built with a sync component, which means we’ll make requests to their API on your behalf on a 3 hour interval to pull the latest data into Segment.
-In the initial sync, we’ll grab all the Desk.com objects (and their corresponding properties) according to the Collections Table below.
-The objects will be written into a separate schema, corresponding to the source instance’s schema name you designated upon creation (ie. `desk_com.cases`).
+The Desk.com source is built with a sync component, which means we'll make requests to their API on your behalf on a 3 hour interval to pull the latest data into Segment.
+In the initial sync, we'll grab all the Desk.com objects (and their corresponding properties) according to the Collections Table below.
+The objects will be written into a separate schema, corresponding to the source instance's schema name you designated upon creation (ie. `desk_com.cases`).

 Our sync component uses an upsert API, so the data in your warehouse loaded via sync will reflect the latest state of the corresponding resource in Desk.com.
 For example, if `priority` goes from `2` to `4` between syncs, on its next sync that priority value will be `4`.